kyletolle/talks/denver_startup_week_webooks/index.md

 ------

-## I'd love your Feedback
+## I'd love your feedback
 ___
 How did I do with my talk?
-How you'd use webhooks?
+How would you use webhooks?
 Or thoughts on this topic in general.
 ------